Shopify/eng-intern-assessment-rails/README.md

 ## Resources
-Here are some resources that may be helpful during your internship project:

 - [Ruby on Rails Guides](https://guides.rubyonrails.org/getting_started.html) - I used this guide as a basis to learn ruby and rails for this assessment